ADVENT CHRISTMAS POMANDER

 These tiny decorative baubles are actually pomanders, designed to carry perfume, but the resemblance to the classic Christmas decoration is uncanny.

-A pomander originating from the late Middle Ages is a ball made for perfumes such as ambergris, musk or civit and would have originally been worn or carried.
-It is also known as a device to protect against infection or eliminate bad smells.
-Sometimes they were made with several sections so the owner could make their own bespoke perfume combining various ingredients.
+A pomander would have contained perfumes such as ambergris, musk or civit, and would have originally been worn or carried.
+They have also been used to protect against infection or eliminate bad smells.
+Sometimes they were made with several sections, like the pomander shown on the right, so the owner could make their own bespoke perfume combining various ingredients.

 A modern version of a pomander is made by sticking whole dried cloves into an orange which is a popular Christmas scented decoration.

 6.1 cm tall (excluding hanging ring)